rathergood/Crypto-Currency-Price/README.md

 # Crypto-Currency-Price
-Function to get price of a cryptocurrency into a google drive sheet.
+Function to get the price of a cryptocurrency into a google drive sheet.
 Uses the [coingecko api](https://www.coingecko.com/en/api).

 The Function takes in the following parameters: